🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 I have a question for the crew.

-The left keeps referring to the Paul Pelosi attack as right wing.
+The left keeps referring to the Paul Pelosi attack as right-wing.

 They failed to mention it was also committed by an illegal Canadian migrant.

-No Republicans ever push back.
+No Republicans ever pushed back.

 Why not?